 Eugenio Maria Giuseppe Giovanni Pacelli (1876-1958) was the last Roman to be elected pope.
 He achieved this honour on March 2nd, 1939, which happened to be his sixty-third birthday.
 He reigned for almost two decades, dying on October 9th, 1958.

-Cardinal Pacelli took the name Pius XII and his papal coat of arms takes the form of a dove holding an olive branch in its beak, a punning reference to his surname.
-'Pace' is the Italian word for peace.
-The dove is perched on a trimount above waves of water.
+Cardinal Pacelli took the name Pius XII and his coat of arms takes the form of a dove holding an olive branch in its beak, a punning reference to his surname.
+'Pace' is the Italian word for peace, which the dove symbolises.
+The bird is perched on a trimount above waves of water.

-Related articles: Funerary monument to Pope Pius XII.
+Related article: Funerary monument to Pope Pius XII.

 My name is David Lown and I am an art historian from Cambridge, England.
 Since 2001 I have lived in Italy, where I run private and